Pitch Perfect 2

-Pitch Perfect 2 is a 2015 American musical comedy film directed and produced by Elizabeth Banks (in her feature directorial debut) and written by Kay Cannon.
-It is a sequel to the 2012 film Pitch Perfect.
-The film centers on the fictional Barden University Bellas, an all-female a cappella singing group, who try to beat out a competing German musical group in a world singing championship.
-The film features Anna Kendrick, Rebel Wilson, Brittany Snow, Skylar Astin, Adam DeVine, Anna Camp, Ben Platt, Hana Mae Lee, Alexis Knapp, Ester Dean, Kelly Jakle, Shelley Regner, John Michael Higgins, and Banks all reprising their roles from the previous film, now joined by Hailee Steinfeld, Katey Sagal, Birgitte Hjort Sørensen, and Flula Borg.
+Pitch Perfect 2 is a 2015 American musical comedy film directed and produced by Elizabeth Banks and written by Kay Cannon.
+It is a sequel to the 2012 film Pitch Perfect, and it is Banks's directorial debut.
+The film follows the Barden University Bellas, an all-female a cappella group, who face off against a German group in a world a cappella championship.
+The film's ensemble cast features Anna Kendrick, Rebel Wilson, Brittany Snow, Skylar Astin, Adam DeVine, Anna Camp, Ben Platt, Hana Mae Lee, Alexis Knapp, Ester Dean, Kelley Jakle, Shelley Regner, John Michael Higgins, and Elizabeth Banks—all reprising their roles from the previous film—as well as Hailee Steinfeld, Katey Sagal, Birgitte Hjort Sørensen, and Flula Borg.

-The film was released in the United States on May 15, 2015, by Universal Pictures.
-It received generally positive reviews from critics and grossed $287.5 million worldwide.
-It surpassed the total gross of the original film ($115.4 million) in five days, and also became the highest-grossing musical comedy film of all time, overtaking School of Rock ($131.3 million).
+Pitch Perfect 2 was released in the United States on May 15, 2015, by Universal Pictures.
+It grossed $287.5 million worldwide, surpassing the total gross of the original film ($115.4 million) in five days.
+It became the highest-grossing musical comedy film of all time, overtaking School of Rock ($131.3 million).
 A sequel, Pitch Perfect 3, was released on December 22, 2017.

 Plot

 In 2015, The Barden Bellas have been the ICCA National champions for three consecutive years and are now led by senior Beca Mitchell and three-time super senior Chloe Beale.

-A national scandal (dubbed "Muffgate") erupts when Patricia "Fat Amy" Hobart accidentally rips her pants in front of U.S. President Barack Obama during his birthday performance at the Kennedy Center, exposing her genitalia and leading to the Bellas' suspension from the ICCAs.
+A national scandal (dubbed "Muffgate") erupts when Patricia "Fat Amy" Hobart accidentally rips her pants in front of U.S. President Barack Obama during his birthday performance at the Kennedy Center, exposing her genitalia and leading to the Bellas' suspension from the ICCAs despite Beca saying that it was all an accident.

 Beca makes a deal that they can be reinstated should they win the A Cappella World Championship.
 Freshman Emily Junk hopes to follow in the footsteps of her mother, Katherine, by becoming a Bella.
 She watches an a cappella performance by the Treblemakers, now led by Beca's boyfriend Jesse Swanson.
 Jesse's friend Benjamin "Benji" Applebaum, develops a crush on Emily.

 The Bellas learn that German powerhouse group Das Sound Machine (DSM) has replaced them on their victory tour and is favorite to win the Worlds.
 Beca has secretly started an internship at recording studio Residual Heat, which only Jesse knows (and Fat Amy later discovers).

 As the Bellas' suspension means they cannot hold auditions, Emily goes directly to their sorority house and sings her unfinished song "Flashlight".
 They decide she can join; since she came of her own accord, they technically aren't breaking any rules.

 The Bellas meet DSM when the latter performs at a car show.
 DSM leaders Pieter Krämer and Kommissar mock the Bellas.
 Both groups are invited to a riff-off with the Treblemakers, the Tone Hangers (composed of former Treblemakers, including previous leader Bumper Allen, with whom Amy is in a casual relationship), and the Green Bay Packers.